The Bankrate promise

 Renters insurance coverage options in New Jersey

 Similar to homeowners insurance, renters insurance includes three key types of standard coverage plus custom add-ons.
 Unlike homeowner’s insurance, renters insurance does not cover the structure or dwelling.
 Renters insurance is thus protection for your person and your belongings.

 Standard coverage typically includes personal liability coverage.
 This includes bodily injury or property damage to anyone visiting the property you are responsible for.
 Personal property coverage insures your belongings if there is damage due to covered events.
 This coverage typically extends to guests visiting your home too.
 Additional living expenses are another important component of a renters insurance policy, which provides coverage if you have to move out of your dwelling temporarily due to a covered event.

 Add-ons are another way to personalize your renters insurance policy even further and provide added coverage for a reasonable cost.
 Examples of add-ons might be identity theft coverage, which provides reimbursement for any expenses associated with a stolen identity.
 Another option to consider is high-value items coverage, which provides added protection for valuables such as jewelry, art or antiques.

 Frequently asked questions

 A quick online search will yield multiple providers ready to give you a quote online.
-All the providers mentioned in this article provide fast methods for gaining an online quote and buying renters insurance.
-After you get quotes and decide which company you want to go with, the company will guide you through the process to purchase your coverage.
+All the providers mentioned in this article provide fast methods for getting an online quote and buying renters insurance.
+After you get quotes and decide which renters insurance company you want to go with, the company will guide you through the process to purchase your coverage.

 Renters insurance is not required by law.
-However, check with your landlord because many are beginning to include a renters insurance requirement with leasing agreements.
+However, check with your landlord or leasing office because many include a renters insurance requirement with leasing agreements.